Growing up, none of my friends were into anime. They'd laugh at my obsession with it and most of

 So I've taken a moment to collect some of my favorite anime quotes and share them here.
 Ones that I feel we would all benefit from if we took a moment to apply them to ourselves.

-"Fear is not evil.
+First up, Gildarts Clive from Fairy Tail gives us some incredibly powerful words to mull over."Fear is not evil.
 It tells you what your weakness is and, once you know your weakness, you can become stronger, as well as kinder."

 That quote is pretty much self explanatory, up until that last little bit.
 How can fear make you kinder?